haileyhoyat/pip/docs/html/ux-research-design/guidance.md

 - _Testing_ — good to evaluate an issue or validate a design idea
 - _Open issue queues_ (e.g. GitHub issues) & support ticket systems — great data source to understand common challenges
 - _Forums or discussion tools_ — great data source to understand common challenges or engage broader community in open discussion
-- _Conferences and events_ — great opportunity to go lightweight interviews or testing of specific features
+- _Conferences and events_ — great opportunity to do lightweight interviews or testing of specific features

 When running [UX research on pip in 2020](research-results), we found that surveys and interviews were particularly useful tools to engage with pip's users.
 Some general guidelines, as well as pip-specific recommendations are below.